 Back in 2017, Mike (Pickering), Juan (Espinosa) and I met about doing a possible film project together.
 After that meeting, I thought about a depressing little story I had an outline for that may make for an interesting film.
 Something funny happened when I started converting the outline to a screenplay.
 It took off in a totally different direction, going from a depressing little story with a surprise ending to a full blown comedy.
 That’s where the writing took me, so I just went along for the ride.
 I took the script to Mike and Juan and we agreed to do it.

 It’s about loss.
 Philip has lost his wife.
 He lost all hope.
 He lost the will to live.
 It’s about giving up.
 He researches suicide methods.
 The one he chooses takes him on a ride that he didn’t expect.
 I can’t say too much more without giving away the movie.

 What was it like working with the cast and crew?

 I can’t say enough about those guys.
 They are a great bunch of people.
 We had a super small budget so everyone agreed to pretty much donate his or her time to make this movie.
 We laughed together.
 We cried together (mostly from laughing so hard).
 We got frustrated together.
 Did I mention we laughed together?
-I’d go to battle with these guys again, so maybe there’s another project on down the road that we can all be involved with.
+I’d go to battle with these guys again, so maybe there’s another project on down the road that we all can be involved with.